anthonyissa/FastLog/README.md

 # FastLog ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=anthonyissa.fastlog)

 _Made for developers who are tired of wasting time on monitoring.
-Let us take care of the complexity while you focus on building your app._
+Let Fastlog take care of the complexity while you focus on building your app._

 Fastlog lets you monitor your apps using an on-premise solution.
 The setup is really fast and easy. <br>
 Landing page at https://fast-log.vercel.app/ to see more, signup is locked for now as I'm using this version of the app for my tests.